NTL Incorporated: Television

-The digital television service offered a number of different products including true video on demand, a PVR, and HDTV.
+The digital television service, which launched in 2000, offered a number of products including true video on demand, a PVR, and HDTV.
 On 1 September 2006, NTL introduced the FreeTV digital package to its telephone subscribers free of charge.
-However, value-pack customers lost their value-pack discounts if they integrate the FreeTV deal into their existing packages.
+However, value-pack customers lost their value-pack discounts if they integrated the FreeTV deal into their existing packages.

 PVR and high definition services

-NTL launched TV Drive, its high-definition television (HDTV) and Digital Video Recorder (PVR) service in Glasgow and Teesside on 16 November 2006.
-The service relied on the service of the same name offered in NTL's Telewest areas.
-The service used a new PVR set-top-box, with three tuners and a 160GB hard disk for up to 80 hours recording.
-The presence of three tuners meant that the TV Drive could record two channels at the same time while watching a third.
-This contrasts with most other PVR systems such as Sky+, which can only have two tuners.
+NTL launched TV Drive, its high-definition television (HDTV) and personal video recorder (PVR) service in Glasgow and Teesside on 16 November 2006.
+The service relied on the service of the same name offered in NTL's Telewest areas, and used a new PVR set-top-box, with three tuners and a 160GB hard disk for up to 80 hours' recording.
+The presence of three tuners meant that the TV Drive could record two channels at the same time while the user was watching a third.

 Video on demand

-NTL started to roll out its Video on Demand (VoD) service branded "NTL On Demand".
-NTL On Demand uses the Teleport system on Telewest's network.
+NTL started to roll out its Video on Demand (VoD) service branded "NTL On Demand", using the Teleport system on Telewest's network.
 In contrast to Sky which, due to technical limitations, could only provide near-VOD services, NTL On Demand provided a true VoD system.
-The service allowed customers of NTL Digital television to download programmes as and when they want to watch them from servers at the customer's local head-end.
+The service allowed customers of NTL digital television to download programmes as and when they wanted to watch them from servers at the customer's local head-end.
 As the broadcaster automatically stored content on NTL's servers, it removed the need to pre-record many programmes.
-Users could search through a large library of programmes and watch them when they want to as part of their subscription.
-This library included a free 7-day watch-again feature for TV-programmes produced by the BBC, Channel 4 and Flextech.
-NTL also offered other television-shows, films (service branded FilmFlex), and music videos, mostly for an additional fee.
+Users could search through a large library of programmes and watch them when they wanted to as part of their subscription.
+This library included a free 7-day watch-again feature for TV programmes produced by the BBC, Channel 4 and Flextech.
+NTL also offered other television shows, films (service branded FilmFlex), and music videos, mostly for an additional fee.
 The VoD service also provided HD content that would work in conjunction with the TV Drive PVR.